 Although it is not required, students may choose to concentrate on one of the three areas, or to build a concentration in a subfield defined by genre (for example, poetry or the novel), by area (for example, American or world literature), or by topical focus.

-For a list of courses that count toward the minor, please see below.
-If you believe that another course not listed here should count, please contact the faculty coordinator.
+For a list of courses that count toward the minor, please see the minor's academic requirements.
+If you believe that another course not listed should count, please contact the faculty coordinator.
 Relevant Independent Study courses (of one, two, or three credits) can count toward the minor with approval.